Winter is coming…

 Door frames and windows

 Cracks and gaps around doors and windows also make your house lose heat.
-Remember to tackle this by sealing up the gaps indoor spaces by either using inexpensive insulating filler strips, wooden strips or caulk.
+Remember to tackle this by sealing up the gaps indoor spaces by either using inexpensive insulating filler strips, wooden strips, or caulk.
 These are three cost-efficient ways to winterise your homes during the winter season.
+Keeping a house cool in extreme heat is a tedious task.
+But, do not worry because there are a couple of ways you can adopt to kick off unnecessary heat from your house.

 Block all vents that lead to the outside using pieces of cardboard or wood.
 This will prevent the cold drafts from entering your house, and keep the heat from escaping through the vents as well.